 It’s not just that there are so many elements in any given half-hour Thinking Reading lesson; there is also trying to explain that there is a rational, research-tested basis for the way they are arranged, and how each stage progresses to the next lesson.
 And, of course, there is the tricky business of language, so that when I say ‘precision teaching’ or ‘direct instruction’, an entirely different conversation may be happening in the other person’s head!

 First of all, we start with really thorough assessment.
 We want to know whether the student has problems with decoding, comprehension, fluency or motivation – or some combination.
-We don’t try to teach them anything until we have a clear picture of where they are.
+We don’t try to teach them anything until we have a clear picture of their needs.
 This assessment process, in two parts – screening and one-to-one – often shows that students who initially showed up as having poor skills are actually doing much better than first appeared.
 Likewise, teachers are often surprised by some of the students who are picked up for further work, because those students had become so good at masking their reading difficulties.

 Things aren’t always what they seem . . .